Mission 13 · Stage 2

 Think of it like

-A button is a doorbell; a switch is a light switch on the wall.
+A button is like a doorbell.
+A slide switch is like a wall light switch that stays put.

 Meet the parts